-You can make the beef and cheese sauce ahead of time, just reheat both before serving.
-You can skip the sweet potato chips and get some pre-made from your local health food store or supermarket.
-You use plantain chips, beetroot chips, yam chips or even some regular corn chips if you want to go all out.
+Cook’s notes: You can make the beef and cheese sauce ahead of time, just reheat before serving.
+You can skip the sweet potato chips and get some pre-made ones from your local health food store or a supermarket.
+Plantain chips, beetroot chips, yam chips or even some regular corn chips can be used as well.
+Paleo Cheese Sauce recipe can be found here.

 Sweet potato chips